mvac7/PSGed/README.md

 ### Chapter 3.
 The crazy ones of the chiptune.

-But now I want to pause.
-During this time my friend Neuroflip, I had gotten into the chiptune scene in Barcelona.
+But now I wantes to pause.
+However, during this time, because of my friend Neuroflip I got into the chiptune scene in Barcelona.
 A marginal musical subculture that moved through small spaces in the marginal neighborhoods of Barcelona.
 We formed a group called 303bcn and we started with Neuroflip's C64 where he was DJing his music, while I was doing VJing from an MSX connected to a video projector.
 To do this, I developed an application for VJing where using the keyboard you could visually interpret the music, showing different graphic effects.